radualexandrub/SpringBoot-Angular-EmployeeManagerApp/README.md

   - Open Command Prompt (cmd.exe) and type `java -version` to see if Java is running on your machine
   - Then, you can download and install Maven from here: https://maven.apache.org/download.cgi

-- For x86 Debian based systems (Ubuntu, Zorin OS, KDE Neon, etc):
+- For x64 Debian based systems (Ubuntu, Linux Mint, Zorin OS, KDE Neon, etc):

   - Run the following commands based on [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-java-with-apt-on-ubuntu-18-04)
     - `sudo apt install default-jre`
     - `sudo apt install default-jdk`